elastic/apm/specs/agents/transport.md

 - MUST NOT log warnings/errors related to failures to communicate with APM server.
 - SHOULD attempt to reduce runtime overhead where possible.
-For example, because events will be dropped there is no need to collect stack traces, collect metrics, or to calculate breakdown metrics.
+For example, because events will be dropped there is no need to collect stack traces, collect metrics, calculate breakdown metrics, or to create spans (other than the top-level transaction required for context propagation).

 ### `disable_send` configuration